 2000 The new Meadows luxury townhouses are completed.
 The one, two or three bedroom units boast over 2,200 square feet of living space, fully-equipped kitchen, living room with fireplace, dining room, laundry, and private decks.

 2001 The Baraw family mourns the loss of co-founder, Beatrice Baraw.
 The same year, Scot Baraw, Beatrice and Stu’s grandson, who joined Stoweflake in 1995, is promoted to Director of Sales.

-2003 The 50,000 square foot Spa at Stoweflake opens to the public.
-Facilities feature private men/women’s Sanctuary Lounges, an Aqua Solarium with Bingham Hydrotherapy Waterfall, Hungarian Mineral Soaking Pool, 30 treatment rooms and 41 new luxury guest rooms!
+2003 The 50,000 square foot Spa at Stoweflake opens to the public, as part of Stoweflake’s 40th anniversary celebration.
+Facilities feature private men/women’s Sanctuary Lounges, an Aqua Solarium with Bingham Hydrotherapy Waterfalls, Hungarian Mineral Soaking Pool, 30 treatment rooms and 41 new luxury guest rooms!

 2004 The Spa at Stoweflake Educational Center of the Healing Arts is launched as a means to educate therapists on distinctive, unique spa treatments.
 Sheri Baraw, General Manager is also appointed Vice President of Stoweflake.
 Scot Baraw is promoted to Vice President of Sales.

 2005 A par-three executive golf course opens on property.
 This course winds through our meadows next to the spa and townhouses.